keptn/keptn.github.io/content/docs/0.18.x/bridge/_index.md

 ### Approvals

-If you have a [manual approval strategy](../continuous_delivery/multi_stage/ defined in your shipyard.yaml file, approvals can be handled with the Keptn Bridge.
+If you have a manual approval strategy defined in your shipyard.yaml file, approvals can be handled with the Keptn Bridge.
 At sequence execution, if the approval task is reached, a panel is shown in all relevant screens:

 In the environment view a pending approval can be recognized by the blue service out-of-sync icon at the according stage.